Key Takeaways – The following considerations must be made when reviewing an opportunity to take a new job or leave a W2 salary to start a business.

 - Considering all benefits and net income changes, is the job change significantly beneficial – monetarily, culturally, and professionally – to make a change to your current situation?

-When we bring on a new client, one of the first commitments we make to them is to be another smart brain at the table, helping to objectively evaluate any and all financial decisions.
-This can vary across many different topics such as refinancing a mortgage, to helping discuss the terms of a business sale, to reviewing a budget, to the finances of purchasing a new pet.
-One specific item that we really want to spend time on before a decision is made is when a new job offer is being considered.
+When we bring on a new client, one of the first commitments we make to them is to be another intelligent brain at the table, helping to evaluate any financial decisions objectively.
+This can vary across many different topics, such as refinancing a mortgage, helping discuss the terms of a business sale, reviewing a budget, to the finances of purchasing a new pet.
+One specific item we want to spend time on before making a decision is when a new job offer is being considered.

-In today’s work environment jobs are taking on all sorts of shapes and sizes.
-Some people have a your typical W2 salary, more and more are becoming independent contractors, and even more have some type of side hustle.
-According to a 2019 survey by Bankrate.com1, nearly 45% of Americans reported having additional income outside of their primary job.
+In today’s work environment, jobs take on all shapes and sizes.
+Some people have a typical W2 salary, more and more are becoming independent contractors, and even more have some type of side hustle.
+According to a 2022 survey by Insuranks, nearly 93% of Americans reported having additional income outside of their primary job.
 And these jobs are not insignificant.
-The average person is working an additional 12 hours per week and earning an additional $1,122 per month.
+The average person is working an extra 13 hours per week and earning an additional $5,700+ per year, and that’s just the average.
 With continued technological advancements benefiting small business owners, we are seeing more and more people fostering their employment skills or their side hustle opportunities into new businesses where they are both the employer and the employee.

-So, what does someone need to know when considering a new job or when considering leaving their job with benefits to go off on their own?
+So, what does someone need to know when considering a new job or leaving their employment with benefits to go off on their own?
 To simplify this commentary, I solely focused on an employee seeking a new job opportunity.
-However, a similar process can be used when considering leaving the comfort of a W2 position and starting your own enterprise, but self-employment taxes and business deductible expenses must also be considered.
+However, a similar process can be used when considering leaving the comfort of a W2 position and starting your own enterprise.
+Still, self-employment taxes and business deductible expenses must also be considered.

 Great Job, Inc. vs. Opportunity, Inc.

 Edward is a fictitious character who is an IT Specialist.
-Edward has a W2 position at Great Job, Inc. and is considering a new job as a Supervisor at Opportunity, Inc. Edward makes $80,000 per year and is immediately attracted to a new job offer at $100,000 per year, “An extra $20,000 per year!
-That’s a 25% increase in pay!!” he thought.
-Before Edward makes the leap, he is wise enough to call his trusted Financial Advocate at Ballast, who identifies the following: Edward failed to take into consideration the benefits that he has at his current employer.
-Many benefits are paid for by Great Job, Inc., but Opportunity, Inc. does not pay for any benefits, other than his salary.
+Edward has a W2 position at Great Job, Inc. and is considering a new job as a Supervisor at Opportunity, Inc. Edward makes $80,000 per year and is immediately attracted to a new job offer at $100,000 per year.
+“An extra $20,000 per year!
+That’s a 25% increase in pay!” he thought.
+Before Edward leaps, he is wise enough to call his trusted Financial Advocate at Ballast, who identifies the following: Edward failed to take into consideration the benefits that he has at his current employer.
+Great Job, Inc. pays for many benefits, but Opportunity, Inc. does not pay for any benefits other than his salary.
 See the chart below.

 |Great Job, Inc.||Opportunity, Inc.|